Step 3: Carrying out an investigation Investigations at work

 If an employee cannot attend an investigation meeting

-If an employee needs to go to an investigation meeting but they do not attend, the person investigating should rearrange the meeting.
+If an employee is invited to an investigation meeting but they do not attend, the person investigating should rearrange the meeting.

 The employer or person investigating should see if it would help to make other arrangements.